Sparse joint shift in multinomial classification: Analyses of sparse joint shift

 See Appendix~\ref{se:proofs} for a proof of Theorem~\ref{th:SJSvsCovShift}.
-As a first consequence of Theorem~\ref{th:SJSvsCovShift}, we find that the property `conditional distribution invariance' does not imply either covariate shift or SJS, as demonstrated in the following example.
+As a first consequence of Theorem~\ref{th:SJSvsCovShift}, we find that in general the property `conditional distribution invariance' does imply neither covariate shift nor SJS, as demonstrated in the following example.